 This option performs check-names checks with the specified failure mode.
-Possible modes are fail (the default for named-compilezone), warn (the default for named-checkzone), and ignore.
+Possible modes are fail, warn (the default), and ignore.

 -1 ttl

 This option sets a maximum permissible TTL for the input file.
 Any record with a TTL higher than this value causes the zone to be rejected.
 This is similar to using the max-zone-ttl option in named.conf.